mainkoon81/Study-02-AB-Testing/README.md

    - Location/Scale: 0 / 1 by default
 <img src="https://user-images.githubusercontent.com/31917400/38503101-0c07da10-3c09-11e8-92f4-114707454eaa.jpg" />

+ - What if we should compare more than 2 groups(2+ rows in a contingency table)?
+   - For P_Value: even running the same experiment twice, the odds to get significant p_value would increase...then
+     - Bonferroni's Correction: Alpha_new = Alpha / # of tests
+   - For Method:
+     - **pairwise:** compare every group against every other group.
+       - Alpha_new = Alpha / choose(N,2)
+     - **One VS the rest:**

 #### Popular Questions
  - whether two variables (n = 2) are correlated (i.e., associated) => **Correlation test** between two variables
  - whether multiple variables (n > 2) are correlated => **Correlation matrix** between multiple variables